PARTICIPATE

 About the preliminary round

-- The exam can be taken independently at home or at school, or under the supervision of a teacher during or outside of class.
+The exam can be taken independently at home or at school, or under the supervision of a teacher during or outside of class.

-- You have 30 minutes to complete the exam.
+• You have 45 minutes to complete the exam.
 The timer begins automatically as soon as you start the exam.
 When the time is up, the exam will be automatically submitted.

-- Your answers are automatically saved so you can switch between parts of the exam, but the timer is not paused when you exit the exam.
+• Your answers are automatically saved so you can switch between parts of the exam, but the timer is not paused when you exit the exam.
 You cannot save and exit the exam to finish it later.
-So make sure you have a stable internet connection and enough time before you start
+So make sure you have a stable internet connection and enough time before you start.

-- Multiple True False: Each of the answers can be either true or false.
+• You can expect two types of questions: 1) Single Choice: If you select the single correct answer, you get the maximum number of points.
+2) Multiple True False: Each of the answers can be either true or false.
 The total score for the question is calculated from the points for each answer.
 You will therefore also receive some points if your answer is only partially correct.
+The maximum number of points is indicated next to the question number.
+The exam consists of three parts:

-- Logic (32 points): In this part, you have to determine which conclusions logically follow from given statements.
+3. Logic: In this part, you have to determine which conclusions logically follow from given statements.

 Conditions of participation